V-cell6/Philanthropic-Forecast/README.md

-# 🎯 Sponsor Forecaster - Predicitive Model
+# 🎯 Sponsor Forecaster - Predictive Model

 I built a model to predict whether someone earns over $50,000 a year using data from the 1994 U.S. Census.
 The goal is to help organizations (like charities) identify likely sponsors by estimating income from publicly available features.